MrJarvis698/android_tools/README.md

 Usage: `./tools/vendor_prop.sh <path to ROM dump>`
 Output: `vendor_prop.mk` file.

-15. **vendor_tree.sh**: A script to prepare vendor tree from a ROM dump after generating proprietary-files.txt and push it to GitHub.
+15. **vendor_tree.sh**: A script to prepare vendor tree from a ROM dump after generating proprietary-files.txt.
-To extract from a specific proprietary-files.txt, place it before in `working/proprietary-files.txt`.
+This Script also Creates specific blobs commit History so can be easy to identify blobs.
+You have to push repo manually using, Warning- It Uses GIT-LFS for apk dumps.
 Usage:
-`export GIT_TOKEN=<KEY>`
-`./tools/vendor_tree.sh <path to ROM dump>`
+`./vendor_extract.sh <path to ROM dump>`